resolve109/study-aws-sa/aws-study-guide.md

   - More flexible than Reserved Instances for organizations that need to change instance types regularly
   - Offer better cost optimization than On-Demand instances for predictable workloads
   - Allow for changes in instance type without losing the cost benefits of a committed usage plan

+### EC2 Security Groups
+- **Multi-Tier Web Application Security**:
+  - For securing public web applications with database backends:
+    - Configure the web server security group to allow inbound traffic on port 443 from 0.0.0.0/0
+    - Configure the database security group to allow inbound traffic only from the web server security group
+  - This follows the principle of least privilege by exposing only necessary resources
+  - Prevents direct database access from the internet
+  - Accommodates customers with dynamic IP addresses
+  - Ensures database is only accessible through the application tier
+  - More secure than allowing direct database access from public networks

 ### AWS DataSync
 - **Primary Use**: